gilbster/viewmyart/README.md

 # Alexander Gilbertson Photography Portfolio

-This portfolio is based on a a template from Codrops.
+This portfolio is based on a template from Codrops.

 [Article on Codrops](https://tympanus.net/codrops/?p=36043)